cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 ## Avoiding Exceptions

-To avoid the exception in the example above, you just need to ensure that you do not attempt to invoke members (i.e., call methods or access instance variables) using `s` when it is `null`.
+To avoid the exception in the example above, you need only ensure that you do not invoke members (i.e., call methods or access instance variables) using `s` when `s` is `null`.
 Here are some examples:

 ```java
 // use an if-statement to check